 Meet The Herd

-We breed Nigerian Dwarf and Pygmy cross goats, as we feel they make great colorful and good-natured pets, at about 35-50 lbs.
+We breed Nigerian Dwarf goats, as we believe they make great colorful and good-natured pets, at about 50-70 lbs.
 They also produce a great supply of milk that can be used in a variety of ways.
-While our priority in breeding is to produce healthy, happy animals, we also love the variety of colors, and all of our bucks and does have blue eyes!
-Please feel free to contact us for availability, pricing, and with any questions.
+While our goal is to produce healthy and family-friendly animals, we also love the variety of body and eye color!
+We are a clean and disease-free herd.
+Please contact us for availability, pricing, and with any questions.

-Gypsy is one of our favorite goats!
-She was one of the first goats we brought home, after immediately falling in love with her bright blue eyes.
-We are excited for her to become a mama in Spring of 2020!
+Gypsy is one of our favorite goats, and you'll recognize her face from our logo!
+She was one of the first goats we brought home, after immediately falling in love with her pretty face and bright blue eyes.
 Gypsy is a Pygmy/Nigerian Dwarf cross.

 Savannah loves to play with her sisters and acts like the queen of the group!
-She gave us a scare when she broke her leg shortly after she arrived to the farm, but with the help of a great vet, she is strong and healthy and ready to become a mama in Spring of 2020!
+She gave us a scare when she broke her leg shortly after she arrived to the farm, but with the help of a great vet, she is strong and healthy and one of our best moms!
 Savannah is a Pygmy/Nigerian Dwarf cross.

 Vincent is a sweetheart and we have a nightly ritual of peek-a-boo from behind the stall door while we prepare dinner in the feed room.
 He is a wether, which means he was castrated as a baby, but he will help teach the young kids the ropes after they are weaned from their mamas.
 Vincent is a Pygmy/Nigerian Dwarf cross.

 Leroy has been a part of the family for over 15 years!
 He was a show horse in his younger years, and now he is the best companion to our family.
 He is the reason we bought Dill Farm, so we could keep him at home, and he brings us so much joy!